9 min read

 • How will we fund this idea or business?

 Consider the idea of a dog grooming app as a software example of a proof of concept.
-In this example, the PoC would identify: what the app would add to the world of booking dog groomers online, which users are likely to request grooming services through it, possible problems that might pop up during development, and a plan to monetize this app.
+In this example, the PoC would identify: what the app adds to the world of online grooming bookings, who the likely users are, potential inconveniences that might pop up during development, and how the app could generate revenue.

 Learn More: Paidback Case Study